bitcoin-abe/bitcoin-abe/README-MYSQL.txt

 your home directory, along with some other necessary files.

 2. Install Python 2.7 and pycrypto.
 The Debian/Ubuntu packages are python2.7 and python-crypto.
+Also get python-MySQLDB.
+On Debian/Ubuntu: sudo apt-get install python-mysqldb

 3. Install MySQL 5.x server and MySQL-Python.
 On Debian/Ubuntu:
-apt-get install mysql-client mysql-server
+sudo apt-get install mysql-client mysql-server

 4. Configure the MySQL instance with InnoDB engine support.
 If you installed with Debian/Ubuntu then InnoDB is enabled by default.